Q. Is the Honors Program challenging?

 Q. Does the Honors Program require me to take additional credits hours to graduate?

 A. The Honors Program is structured and designed in such a way that students do not need to spend extra time at the university.
 Almost all Honors courses satisfy a degree credit that every student is required to take for their major.
-Honors students do take an addition three credit hours, but they are split up into three separate one-hour seminars—two of which are completed in the first year.
-We believe these one-hour seminars are greatly beneficial, and Honors students say they truly enjoy the experience.
+Honors students do take an addition three credit hours, but they are split up into three separate one-hour seminars.
+We believe these one-hour seminars are greatly beneficial, and Honors students say they enjoy the experience.
 Your future four year plan.